Is your hospital doing everything they can to keep patients safe? Are they keeping track of dangerous Never Events?

 - Perform an annual review to ensure compliance with each element of Leapfrog’s Never Events Policy for each never event that occurred.

 - Make a copy of this policy available to patients upon request.

-Leapfrog regularly surveys hospitals to gather data on safety programs and performance.
-Results of the 2018 survey show that 25.4% of hospitals failed to meet Leapfrog’s standard of 9 steps to take after Never Events.
+The Leapfrog Group regularly surveys hospitals to gather data on safety programs and performance.
+Results of a 2018 survey show that 25.4% of hospitals failed to meet Leapfrog’s standard of 9 steps to take after Never Events.

 It is worth noting that not all hospitals choose to participate in the survey.
 Furthermore, some respond to the survey but don’t answer the questions related to Never Events, making the data from US hospitals incomplete.

 You can look up hospitals on The Leapfrog Group’s website to learn if they meet the standard regarding response to Never Events.
 Search for hospitals by name or location, then scroll down in the “Preventing and Responding to Patient Harm” tab to find the Never Events rating.

 You can’t tell if you hospital is safe by looking at it.
 Lovely tiles and beautiful artwork will not keep you safe.
 To learn how to investigate hospitals in your area, read What’s Your Hospital’s Safety Record?
 Is Your Hospital Safe?

 All hospital stays involve risk.
 Read these blog posts to reduce your risk of problems related to hospital stays:

 - Surgical Dangers – What You Need to Know.